 How Conversion Rate Optimization Affects Website Optimization

 You may think that medical practices don’t need to make website optimization a priority for growing their business and increasing their bottom line.
 But you need to think again.
-Patients today are highly proactive in selecting the specialist referrals made by their primary care doctors.
+Patients today are highly proactive in selecting specialist referrals made by their primary care doctors.

 Indeed, modern patients -including the Baby Boomer set- not only use the internet to scrutinize specialists, but regularly research primary care physicians as well before making the decision to visit a practice.
 Invigo Media, a leading integrative marketing business that specializes in medical practice-related web presence, has seen this trend skyrocket in the past few years alone.
 Today, web optimization is critical in growing every medical practice.